 Downtown offers a good mix of museums, art galleries, history, restaurants and shops.
-Home to the New Bedford Whaling National Historical Park, and the working Waterfront, Downtown is the heart of the city and is worth the trip!
+Home to the New Bedford Whaling National Historical Park, the Seaport Cultural District, and the working Waterfront, Downtown is the heart of the city and is worth the trip!
 Get inspired by visiting the many Art Galleries, watching a variety of artist in the studios, discovering the rich history of the city.

 The North End